 COSWORTH STRENGTHENS PISTON PERFORMANCE WITH MATERION

-By: Dave Krus, Industrial and Powertrain Market Director, Materion Performance Alloys and Composites
+By: Dave Krus, Industrial and Powertrain Market Director, Materion Performance Materials and Composites

 Since the invention of our SupremEX® metal matrix composite (MMC) and its successful run as pistons in Formula 1 racing, engine designers worldwide have recognized the material as a key to increased efficiency.
 To make the technology accessible to the broader automotive market, Materion’s Technology and Innovation experts have continued to develop ways to reduce cost and improve machinability.
 However, it took the pioneering engineers at Cosworth to design and implement pistons that fully demonstrate the material’s potential.

 Using SupremEX MMCs allows automotive manufacturers to move away from the traditional metal billets, forgings and castings that are not suited to the demands of tomorrow’s high-performance engines.

 Our SupremEX composite combines ultrafine silicon carbide reinforcement with aerospace aluminium alloys.
 The result is a composite that is superior to conventional alloys, combining the lightweight properties of aluminium with outstanding strength and stiffness.
 Higher working temperatures and combustion pressures can be achieved due to greater fatigue resistance, more than double that of conventional aluminium alloys at running temperatures.
 In addition, the lower coefficient of friction and increased wear resistance contribute to improved combustion efficiency, brake specific fuel consumption and hydro-carbon emissions.